Lind-Project/lind-wasm-docs/docs/internal/vmmap.md

 3. Heap Shrinking:
     - If the program break is decreased, memory beyond the new limit is marked as inaccessible (PROT_NONE) instead of being deallocated immediately, similar to munmap.
     - The vmmap entry is updated accordingly.

+### Why the Vmmap is Necessary

+Without a vmmap, syscalls like mmap() and munmap() could still be implemented using a greedy approach with memory.grow, similar to how other systems simulate file-backed mmap, as described above.
+However, this method would be unsuitable for multi-processing and would violate POSIX compliance, as we explain in this section.

+#### fork()

+The fork() system call requires duplicating the parent process’s memory space for the child.
+Properly replicating memory requires tracking protections and distinguishing shared memory regions.
+Some regions may have different permissions based on their initial mappings or modifications via mprotect(), preventing a simple bulk copy.
+Additionally, shared regions must be handled separately to maintain correct page sharing between cages.
+Without vmmap, accurate memory duplication in the child process wouldn’t be guaranteed.
+Instead by tracking which regions are shared, we can use [mremap](https://man7.org/linux/man-pages/man2/mremap.2.html) to create a shareable mapping between cages.

+#### brk()

+The brk() system call expands the heap linearly, ensuring contiguous allocation as required by libc and other libraries.
+Many functions, including malloc(), depend on this guarantee.
+Without a vmmap, memory allocation could use the aforementioned greedy approach, but this might interleave heap regions with other mappings created by mmap(), violating POSIX compliance and leading to library failures.

+### mmap()/munmap()/mprotect()

+It's necessary to manage memory allocated or modified using these calls to support the proper functiong of fork() and brk() as mentioned above.

+### Additional Benefits:

+- Reduced fragmentation: Without memory tracking, greedy allocation wastes space by failing to reuse deallocated pages.
+This is particularly crucial since cages are limited to 4GB of address space.
+- Improved memory safety: Heap overflows are less likely to impact valid mappings, as heaps and other memory regions remain isolated unless explicitly mapped with MAP_FIXED.